Fused $L_{1/2}$ prior for large scale linear inverse problem with Gibbs bouncy particle sampler: Prior setting

 We denote $x_{ij}$ as the pixel of image $\bm{X}$ at row $i$ column $j$ and define the horizontal and vertical increments as $\Delta_{i,j}^{h}=x_{i,j}-x_{i,j-1}$ ($i=1,...,d$, $j=2,...,d$) and $\Delta_{i,j}^{v}=x_{i,j}-x_{i-1,j}$ ($i=2,...,d$, $j=1,...,d$), respectively.
 We consider the following non-Gaussian Markov random field prior,

 where $0< \alpha_{1} \leq 1$ and $0< \alpha_{2} \leq 1$.
 This construction is motivated by the bridge prior~\cite{polson2014bayesian,mallick2018bayesian} for sparse regression.
 When $\alpha_{1}=\alpha_{2}=1$, this prior is called fused LASSO prior in the statistical literature~\cite{casella2010penalized}, with the first term analogous to the LASSO prior for sparsity promotion and the last two terms analogous to the total variation prior for edge preservation.
 We call this family of priors the fused bridge prior.
-Finally, for the hyper parameter $\bm{\lambda}=(\lambda_{1},\lambda_{2},\lambda_{3})$, we use the Gamma distributions with